5T33Z0/OC-Little-Translated/README.md

 ## DISCLAIMER
 1. OC-Little Translated is not an installation guide for getting your system up and running with macOS – use Dortania's excellent [**OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/) for that!
 Instead, it's a supplementary resource that offers guides and fixes for various issues related to hackintosh systems, along with explanations and context about how they work.
 It is regularly updated to reflect the latest discoveries and developments of the hackintosh community.
 2. The material presented in this repo is designed to empower users to create a *proper* working system running macOS without breaking ACPI-compliancy!
 Therefore, **OC-Little Translated** does not support methods which do not hold up to this premise – such as patching the `DSDT` – since it's not an *appropriate* measure to get the "Real Vanilla Hackintosh" experience.
-In fact, it's quite the opposite, [**as discussed here**](https://www.insanelymac.com/forum/topic/352881-when-is-rebaseregions-necessary/#comment-2790870).
+In fact, it's quite the opposite, [**as discussed on insanelymac**](https://www.insanelymac.com/forum/topic/352881-when-is-rebaseregions-necessary/#comment-2790870).

 ## ABOUT
 Collection of guides, ACPI Hotpatches and Binary Renames for use with the OpenCore Boot Manager based on [**OC-Little by Daliansky**](https://github.com/daliansky/OC-little) translated from Chinese.